 Cheese is a very versatile food.
 It can be eaten alone, in dishes, or used to top most anything.
 And there are so many varieties of cheese available to us these days that it’s easy to get confused about which type to purchase.

 They all taste different, have different nutritional values and compliment different ingredients.
-So how do you know which one is best to suit your needs?
+So how do you know which one is better?
+Let’s compare them.

 Kefalotyri is a type of cheese that comes from Greece.
 It’s believed to be the ancestor or precursor to other Greek hard cheeses and it dates back to the Byzantine era.

-When compared to Parmigiano-Reggiano cheese, Kefalotyri is a healthier choice.
+When compared to Parmigiano-Reggiano cheese, Kefalotyri turn out to be a healthier choice.
 In one ounce, Kefalotyri contains 7.5 g total fat, 4.8 g saturated fat, 20 mg cholesterol,

-This type of cheese is usually made from either sheep’s milk or goat’s milk, which can either be pasteurized or unpasteurized, as I explained here for Feta cheese.
+This type of cheese is usually made from either sheep’s milk or goat’s milk, which can either be pasteurized or unpasteurized, I explained more in here for feta.
 Unpasteurized cheeses usually contain probiotics, which are beneficial bacteria that keep harmful bacteria like E. coli out of our stomachs.
 But, unpasteurized cheeses can also contain a harmful bacteria called Listeria.

 So, pregnant women and those with compromised immune systems should opt for a pasteurized version.